-In 1797, after raising his flag on 25 May aboard the Resolution 74, Captain Lechmere, he became the commander-in-chief in North America, wintering ashore in the Chesapeake when the port of Halifax became iced up.
-Here he enjoyed himself in country pursuits and the charming acquaintance of two local sisters, the Misses Tabbs, who were renowned for both being over six feet in height.
-On 7 August 1798 he shifted his flag into the Asia, 64, Captain Robert Murray, he was promoted admiral on 14 February 1799, but died suddenly at sea on 14 March 1800.
-The Cleopatra 32, Captain Israel Pellew, conveyed his body to Providence, Rhode Island, where he was buried.
+During his command of the North American station Vandeput wintered ashore in the Chesapeake when the port of Halifax became iced up, but otherwise enjoyed himself in country pursuits and in the charming acquaintance of two local sisters, the Misses Tabbs, who were renowned for both being over six feet tall.
+In the early summer of 1798 he shifted his flag into his old command, the Asia, 64, Captain Robert Murray, he was promoted admiral on 14 February, and in April of that year his squadron visited Bermuda for the first time

-He left a wife by the name of Emily by whom he had no issue, but he had an illegitimate son, George.
+He left a wife by the name of Emily by whom he had no issue, but he did have an illegitimate son, George.
 A kindly unassuming gentleman, who ran a happy ship, Vandeput could nevertheless be intimidating on first acquaintance.
 Subsequent to his father’s death he considered himself to have inherited the family baronetcy, as did his own son on Vandeput’s death, although with both men being illegitimate their inheritance was not officially recognised.
 He was a lover of the arts, particularly maritime painting.